anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 The Outreach and Training Working Group will provide exposure and training for NCPI platforms in the biomedical research community.
 At this time the group priorities are:

- - Development of NCPI data dashboard.
-Dashboard will aggregate information about datasets available through each of the four NCPI platforms
+ - Development of the NCPI Dataset Catalog.
+The catalog will aggregate information about datasets available through each of the four NCPI platforms.
- - Outreach and training related to cloud cost and FHIR
+ - Outreach and training related to cloud cost and FHIR.
- - Organization and support of NCPI-wide workshops
+ - Organization and support of NCPI-wide workshops.

 #### Background